Spencer-L/CSCI499_NaturalLanguageforInteractiveAI/hw3/REPORT.md

 Epochs: I set the epochs to 50 because I noticed that the val accuracy tops out around 20 epochs.
 The extra 30 epochs are there just for me to observe the behaviour of the model after that moment.

-Embedding Dimensions: I found that 50 dimensions was good so as to provide good performance without unnecessary strain on my machine.
+Embedding Dimensions: It seemed that other papers used embedding dimensions around 50, so I went with that.